 Yorkshire Puddings

-Yorkshire puddings aren't your usual dessert pudding; they are flaky and delicious English savory puddings made from just three main ingredients: flour, milk, and eggs.
+Yorkshire puddings aren't your usual dessert pudding; they are flaky and delicious English savory puddings made from three main ingredients: flour, milk, and eggs.

 When you first bite into the pudding, you'll be met with a flaky crunch followed by a soft middle.
 And to crown it all, a hollow center to soak up gravy, butter, or whatever your heart desires.

 We took an extended amount of time developing this recipe.
 There are so many recipes out there with key differences and details missing.
 Some aren't even Yorkshire pudding, even though they claim to be so.
 Many recipes looked like they made something more akin to pancakes.
-Rest assured, through numerous batches with trial and error; we found a recipe that works perfectly!
+Rest assured, through numerous batches with trial and error, we found a recipe that works perfectly!

 One of the main battles we dealt with was oven temperature.
 Other recipes were across the board on their suggestion.
-Ours uses 460 degrees initially to develop a rise and crisp outside, 350 degrees to cook the pudding, and a final flip to cook the oil out of the bottom.
+Ours uses 460 degrees initially to develop a rise and crisp outside, 350 degrees to cook the pudding and a final flip to cook the oil out of the bottom.
 On our first test, the bottom became soggy and undercooked.
 Likely due to our oil not being hot enough.
 Then we made a batch that tasted like straight eggs, hence why we recommend only two egg yolks and the rest being egg whites.

 The key to this recipe and any Yorkshire Pudding is the oil.
-This oil will help cook the puddings and ensure they rise properly.
+The oil will help cook the puddings and ensure they rise properly.
 The oil MUST be hot enough before pouring in your batter.
 You also want to use an oil with a high smoke point (meaning it will burn at a high temperature), we use vegetable oil, but you can also use animal fats.

 Yorkshire Puddings Vs. Popovers